 There is much disagreement concerning the nature and current applicability of the gifts of the Spirit.
 In this study, we will substantiate the claims in our Statement and attempt to shed light on the spiritual gifts.
-Our appeal will be to the Word of God, not to guesswork, wishful thinking, personal experience (easily misinterpreted), or the testimony of others (often inaccurate or exaggerated).
+Our appeal will be to the Word of God, not to guesswork, wishful thinking, personal experience (easily misinterpreted), or the testimony of others (often inaccurate, exaggerated or fabricated).
 Certainly, memories of personal experience and testimonies have their place, but doctrine must be determined solely on the basis of the only totally dependable source: the written Word of God.

 Distinguished from Gifts Given to All Believers